In today’s post, we look at how to force quit Menu Bar apps in macOS.

 Force quitting an app that is not responding in macOS is usually just a few clicks.
 First, click the icon and select Force Quit, then find the app in the Force Quit Applications window, and click on Force Quit.
 Simple and easy.

 However, this is not quite so useful when the app lives in the Menu Bar and does not appear in the Force Quit Applications window.

 For example, I was having problems with a VPN app.
+It was unresponsive and I could not exit it.
 The app resides in the Menu Bar and is not active on the Dock.
-The problem was the app was unresponsive and I could not exit it.
 It also does not appear in the Force Quit Applications window.

 If you’ve had similar issues, here’s how you can force quit Menu Bar apps using a built-in macOS app called Activity Monitor.

-- Then look for the app in the list of active processes or type in the app’s name into the search field
+- Look for the app in the list of active processes or type in the app’s name into the search field.

 Have you often had to force quit Menu Bar apps?
 Let us know in the comments!

 Interested in finding out what else you could do with the Activity Monitor app?
 Here’s the link to Apple’s user guide.